codeporting-translator/Docs/en/translator/cs2cpp/developer-guide/limitations-and-bugs/translator-limitations-and-bugs.md

 ## Binary arithmetic operators with one operand of 'Enum' type and the other operand of 'string' type are not supported ##

-translator does not support binary arithmetic operators with one operand of **Enum** type and the other of **string** type.
+Translator does not support binary arithmetic operators with one operand of **Enum** type and the other of **string** type.
 Such operators will be translated into C++ code that won't link.
  Thus, the following C# code will be translated into C++ code that will fail to link

 {{< highlight cs >}}